ibm-cloud-docs/vpc/vpc-endpoints.md

 Use service endpoints to securely connect to {{site.data.keyword.cloud_notm}} services over the {{site.data.keyword.cloud_notm}} private network.
 These endpoints are available through DNS (Domain Name System) names in the `cloud.ibm.com` domain and resolve to `166.9.x.x` addresses.

+Service endpoints must be enabled in your account before they can be accessed.
+For instructions, see [Enabling service endpoints](/docs/account?topic=account-vrf-service-endpoint#service-endpoint).

-For more information about service endpoints, see [Services that support service endpoints](/docs/resources?topic=resources-private-network-endpoints#services-support-service-endpoints).
+For more information about service endpoints, see [Services that support service endpoints](/docs/account?topic=account-vrf-service-endpoint#use-service-endpoint).
 After you provision a service as a private endpoint, ping the endpoint from your virtual server instance to verify that the endpoint is reachable.

-If you can't connect to service endpoints, make sure that service endpoints are enabled in your account.
-For instructions, see [Enabling service endpoints](/docs/account?topic=account-vrf-service-endpoint#service-endpoint).
-{: tip}

 You can also use VPN for VPC to access service endpoints.
 For more information, see [Access service endpoints through VPN](/docs/vpc?topic=vpc-using-vpn#build-se-connectivity-using-vpn).